Gun violence in the United States: Other violent crime

 A quarter of robberies of commercial premises in the U.S. are committed with guns.
 Fatalities are three times as likely in robberies committed with guns than where other, or no, weapons are used, with similar patterns in cases of family violence.
 Criminologist Philip J. Cook hypothesized that if guns were less available, criminals might commit the same crime, but with less-lethal weapons.
 He finds that the level of gun ownership in the 50 largest U.S. cities correlates with the rate of robberies committed with guns, but not with overall robbery rates.
 He also finds that robberies in which the assailant uses a gun are more likely to result in the death of the victim, but less likely to result in injury to the victim.
 Overall robbery and assault rates in the U.S. are comparable to those in other developed countries, such as Australia and Finland, with much lower levels of gun ownership.
 A 2000 study showed a strong association between the availability of illegal guns and violent crime rates, but not between legal gun availability and violent crime rates.

-Offenders

-According to a 2021 CDC study, the male gun homicide rate was over five times the female gun homicide rate.
-The highest gun homicide rate was among those age 25-44.
-Non-Hispanic blacks had the highest gun homicide rate in every age group, with a rate 13 times higher than whites in the 25-44 age group.
+In 2025, Chandrashekar Pole, a student from Hyderabad, India, was killed in Dallas, Texas while working as a gas station attendant.
+The incident renewed debate over international student safety.

 Victims

+Firearms are the leading cause of death for ages 16–19 in United States since 2020; with the US accounting for 97% of gun-related deaths of late-teens among similarly large and wealthy countries.
+According to the U.S. Bureau of Justice Statistics, from 1980 to 2008, 84% of white homicide victims were killed by white offenders and 93% of black homicide victims were killed by black offenders.

-Guns were the leading cause of death for children and adolescence in 2020.
-African Americans suffer a disproportionate share of firearm homicides.
-African Americans, who were only 13% of the U.S. population in 2010, were 55% of the victims of gun homicide.
-In 2017 African American boys and men aged 15 to 34 years were the most frequent victims of firearm homicide in the United States with a 81 deaths per 100,000 population.
+African-Americans, who were only 13% of the U.S. population in 2010, were 55% of the victims of gun homicide.
+In 2017 African-American males aged 15 to 34 years were the most frequent victims of firearm homicide in the United States with 81 deaths per 100,000 population.
 Non-Hispanic whites were 65% of the U.S. population in 2010, but only 25% of the victims.
 Hispanics were 16% of the population in 2010 and 17% of victims.

-According to the U.S. Bureau of Justice Statistics, from 1980 to 2008, 84% of white homicide victims were killed by white offenders and 93% of black homicide victims were killed by black offenders.
+According to a 2021 CDC study, the male gun homicide rate was over five times the female gun homicide rate.
+The highest gun homicide rate was among those age 25–44.
+Non-Hispanic blacks had the highest gun homicide rate in every age group, with a rate 13 times higher than whites in the 25-44 age group.
+According to ABC News, so far, more than 11,500 Americans killed by firearms in 2023.